Sunday, August 31, 2025

 “Like keepers of a field they are against her all around because she has been rebellious against Me, says the Lord.
 Your ways and your doings have procured these things for you.
 This is your wickedness, because it is bitter, because it reaches to your heart.”
 Jeremiah 4:17-18

-After the exile, Nehemiah summarized the “why” of the tribulation, saying, “They killed Your prophets, who had warned them in order to turn them back to You; they committed awful blasphemies.
-So, you delivered them into the hands of their enemies…” [24]
+In Nehemiah 9:26-27, the Lord summarized the “why” of the captivity, saying, “They killed Your prophets, who had warned them in order to turn them back to You; they committed awful blasphemies.
+So, you delivered them into the hands of their enemies…”

 “O my soul, my soul!
 I am pained in my very heart!
 My heart makes a noise in me; I cannot hold my peace, because you have heard, O my soul, the sound of the trumpet, the alarm of war.”
 Jeremiah 4:19

-God’s heart for Israel was expressed via Apostle Paul in his letter to the Romans.
-“I have great sorrow and continual grief in my heart.
+In Romans 9:2-5, Paul expressed his heart for Israel saying, “I have great sorrow and continual grief in my heart.
 For I could wish that I myself were accursed from Christ for my brethren, my countrymen according to the flesh, who are Israelites, to whom pertain the adoption, the glory, the covenants, the giving of the law, the service of God, and the promises; of whom are the fathers and from whom, according to the flesh, Christ came, who is over all, the eternally blessed God.
 Amen.”
-[25]

 Their story is so tragic!
 God was so good to them, but they were so bad toward God.
 They did not realize what they had in God.
 They exchanged the real God, the Creator and Sustainer of the universe, for fake gods made out of wood and stone.
 They reaped a bad harvest, when could have enjoyed a great one.